Sustainable studio

 How a handmade print is packaged for shipping

-FeathersandFolktales partners with EcoEnclose for most packaging and shipping products including: the cardboard mailing envelopes; packing tape; recycled receipt paper; business cards; and recycled clear bags.
+FeathersandFolktales uses many packaging and shipping products from EcoEnclose including: the cardboard mailing envelopes; packing tape; and recycled clear bags.
 The cardboard envelopes are made from 100% recycled paperboard, 90% of which is post-consumer recycled content.
 Stiff and sturdy, this mailer ensures your art prints stay flat in transit while at the same time contributing to the long-term benefit of our planet.
 All prints are enclosed in a 100% recycled plastic sleeve protecting the art from dust, dirt and moisture.
 Both the mailer and clear bag are recyclable.

 Prints larger than 11” x 14” are rolled in Kraft paper and enclosed in an EcoEnclose recycled plastic sleeve, and mailed inside a cardboard tube made from 100% recycled paperboard primarily from post-consumer waste from YazooMills which is recyclable and manufactured in the USA.
-Some of the largest prints are also enclosed in recycled Kraft Paper.
+Some smaller prints are mailed in Uline Kraft paper tubes which are not made of recycled materials.

 My prints are for sale on Etsy, which offsets 100% of carbon emissions from shipping and packaging of every delivery.
 Etsy also is committed to reaching net zero emissions by 2030.